-It is important that a business has a capacity cushion in order to be able to deal with peak demands for the activity, if the cushion gets too high then it indicates to the business that additional capacity is required.
+It is important that a business has a capacity cushion in order to be able to deal with peak demands for the activity, if the cushion gets too low then it indicates to the business that additional capacity is required.

 What is Capacity Cushion Formula?

 The capacity cushion can be defined in terms of the spare capacity or alternatively in terms of the capacity utilized as follows:

 As the spare capacity is the total capacity less the capacity utilized, the capacity cushion formula is often restated as:

 Since the term Capacity utilized/Total capacity is referred to as the capacity utilization we have:

 Suppose a business operates a call center for customer service, and employs customer service staff working 5 hours each day.
 If each employee needs to handle 120 telephone calls each day and each call takes 1.50 minutes, then the cushion is calculated as follows: